 Theses and master's projects have value as records of scholarship at MSU.
 Therefore, the University preserves and makes available theses and project reports to scholars and the public by maintaining an archival collection and a circulating collection.
-Every approved thesis and project completed by an MSU student is permanently preserved in the University Archives, and a copy is available for public access and circulation as part of the Gordon B. Olson Library thesis/project collection.
+All approved theses or projects (bound copy and/or electronic copy) completed by an MSU student is permanently preserved in the Library available for public access and circulation as part of the Gordon B. Olson Library thesis/project collection.